Nkaka23dev/employee-api/README.md

 - **API Documentation**: Automatically generated Swagger documentation for all employee-related endpoints, providing detailed information about availables

 ## TODO  🚀

-### Suggested changed:
+- ✅ Implement(with Access and Refresh tokens) **authentication and authorization**[Done on User endpoints!]
+- ✅ You can start by improving already implemented features:
   1. Repostory pattern(creating interfaces and separating database and business logic)
   2. Users can have roles and roles determine what users can do in the app
   3. Add Validation throughout

-- ✅ Implement(with Access and Refresh tokens) **authentication and authorization**[Done on User endpoints!]
-- ✅ You can start by improving already implemented features, for example creating services and using **AutoMapper** in the **EmployeeController**
+using **AutoMapper** in the **EmployeeController**
 - Data seeding for at least two users to begin with and document the it in README file
 - Protect employee endpoints and update tests